DragonMinded/minidragon/README.md

 ### Hardware

-As a whole, the hardware side of MiniDragon is 87% complete.
+As a whole, the hardware side of MiniDragon is 82% complete.

- - instruction decoder: 35% complete
+ - instruction decoder: 48% complete
     - Design work and diagramming for the instruction decoder core, including microcode counting, distribution logic, demultiplexing logic and associated glue is finished.
 Diagramming for exact connections to various instruction ROM boards is not complete.
-Of the 56 instructions (55 real instructions and a microcode board for the shared load instruction step) 19 instructions are fully hooked in.
+Of the 56 instructions (55 real instructions and a microcode board for the shared load instruction step) 26 instructions are fully hooked in and the shared load step is wired up.
 The instruction decoder core is fully built and integrated into the physical build.
  - special registers: 100% complete
    - All design work and diagramming for necessry circuits is completed.
 Registers that can be read in order to perform conditional logic as well as source immediate values are completed and fully integrated onto the physical build.
  - general purpose registers: 100% complete
    - All design work and diagramming for the eight general purpose registers is completed.
 All registers (A, B, D, U, V, IP, PC and SPC) are built and fully integrated into the physical build.
- - ALU: 75% complete
+ - ALU: 100% complete
    - The ALU core is completely designed, laid out and documented.
-Tested and fabricated designs for ADD, INV, OR, AND, and XOR  are integrated into the physical layout.
+Tested and fabricated designs for ADD, INV, OR, AND, XOR, SHL and SHR are integrated into the physical layout.
 The ALU is decomposed into seven core functions that each generate their own output and carry flag, along with a shared zero flag generator and a carry flag selector circuit.
  - memory interface: 100% complete
    - The MiniDragon CPU is designed to appear like a standard 80's TTL CPU from external components' perspective.
 This means 16 output "pins" for address lines, 8 bidirectional "pins" for data lines, and a few crucial control signals brought out.
 These signals include a negated write enable and read enable signal, a negated reset signal and a buffered clock signal.
 It should be noted that all of these signals (save for the clock) are asynchronous, but the write enable line does pulse low with the clock transition since various memory chips use the low to high transition as their write signal.
 All signals are TTL level and impedance compatible, and the bidirectional data bus uses TTL-compatible tri-state logic.
    - Additional circuitry that is not technically part of MiniDragon but will be necessary for its execution include a serial chip for IO, glue logic to support address decoding, a ROM chip and an SRAM chip to provide nonvolatile and volatile storage.
-These will likely be built using off-the-shelf TTL-compatible 7400 logic and ASICs since they aren't part of the CPU itself.
+These will be built using off-the-shelf TTL-compatible 7400 logic and ASICs since they aren't part of the CPU itself and their progress is detailed under the external boards bullet below.
  - power distribution: 100% complete
    - I went with an adjustable 5V switching mode power supply that can supply the necessary amperage (5+ amps estimated at this point) along with a few digital readouts sprinkled across the board for fine adjustments.
 The circuits are fairly sensitive to core voltage being at or slightly above 4.75V so the main power supply is turned up to about 5.60V to accomodate voltage sag in the power distribution circuits.
  - debugging boards: 100% complete
    - Various debugging boards, used mostly for setting hand-selected values on various busses are designed and fabricated.
 They are currently in use both as tools for helping test boards during bring-up and as a simulated memory interface for board integration and system testing.
+ - external boards: 0% complete
+   - The RAM/ROM board, peripheral interface board, cartridge control peripheral card and serial interface peripheral card have yet to be fully designed.
+I have partial designs for each board as well as a good idea of the memory map for the system.
+While these boards are not technically part of the MiniDragon CPU itself, they will be needed if I want to run software on the physical MiniDragon.

 ### Software